igstan/igstan.ro/_posts/2017-04-08-a-safe-type-indexed-set-for-standard-ml.md

   end
 ```

 The `'ord_t` type parameter in `type ('a, 'ord_t) set` represents the unique type associated with a `wrap`/`compare` record.
 So the set type isn't indexed only on the type of the containing elements, but also on the type of the ordering function.
-This new type parameter will ensure the type safery we're after.
+This new type parameter will ensure the type safety we're after.

 Here's how the `ListSet` structure needs to change now: